raspberrychris/bestkayaktobuy/content/posts/intex-explorer-k2-kayak-2-person-inflatable-kayak-set-with-aluminum-oars-and-high-output-air-pump.md

 ## Made of resistant materials

-You won’t have to worry
+You won’t have to worry about getting punctures that often with this kayak as it is of made of heavy duty puncture resistant materials.

 ## Certified

 This kayak is certified by the national marine manufacturers association using ABYC standards.

+## Whats included with the Intex Explorer 2 Kayak?

+Straight out of the box you get a number of things included with this kayak.
+The first is the carrier bag and obviously the Hi-output pump.